 Rather than increasing calories if your milk supply drops, eat foods to decrease estrogen:

 Cruciferous veggies like broccoli and cauliflower help decrease estrogen in the body.
 While breastfeeding, you want to keep estrogen levels low, and if your milk supply seems to be dropping while you are trying to lose weight, you don’t have to give up!
+You can also try a homone-balancing lactation shake, full of nutrients and herbs that promote hormone health!
 Here’s more details on cruciferous veggies and estrogen,

 Because they have a component called indole-3-carbinole that is being shown time and time again to reduce levels of estrogen in the body.
 They also have levels of sulfur in them which detoxify the body quite well.
 Not only do you reduce serum levels of estrogen within the body, but you also help the body eliminate them easier.
 Since estrogen levels are actually highest at night and lower during the day, it’s most important to eat your big bowl of broccoli before bed.